Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

 "Full employment" doesn't mean that everyone who wants a job has one.
 It's a term economists use to describe, roughly speaking, the lowest the unemployment rate can be expected to go at any given time.
 Try to pull it even lower, the idea goes, and inflation would be the result.

-The current unemployment rate of 3.9 percent means that's the portion of people who are actively looking for work right now who can't find a job.
+The current unemployment rate of 3.9 percent refers to the portion of people who are actively looking for work right now who can't find a job.

-But then, there are people working part-time who want full-time work, and there are "discouraged workers," who have stopped looking for work because they haven't been able to find it.
+But then, there are people working part time who want full-time work, and there are "discouraged workers" who have stopped looking for work.
 Those people are not counted in the headline unemployment rate.
 But count all of them, and by its broadest definition, unemployment stands at around 7.8 percent.

 On top of all that, in good times and bad, some people persistently just can't find work.

-"Here we are at 4 percent unemployment, and we still have lots of pockets of insufficient opportunity," said Jared Bernstein, former chief economist to Vice President Joe Biden and a senior fellow at the left-leaning Center on Budget and Policy Priorities.
+"Here we are at 4 percent unemployment, and we still have lots of pockets of insufficient opportunity," said Jared Bernstein, former chief economic adviser to Vice President Joe Biden and a senior fellow at the left-leaning Center on Budget and Policy Priorities.
 "So we need a jobs program."

 That "insufficient opportunity" he talks about hits some groups particularly hard.

 "The black unemployment rate is always twice that of the white rate," he added.
-"And I gotta tell you tell you, that's not written in the Good Book somewhere.
+"And I gotta tell you, that's not written in the Good Book somewhere.
 That's the outcome of a persistent market failure that's very much leavened by racial discrimination."

 Doesn't that make the term "full employment" misleading?